The Abington Township 2021 Budget

 increase on a community that has felt the effects of Covid

-like all others, why do we have salary increases for some
+severely, tell me why we have salary increases for some

 any commensurate increase in hours - but their salaries have